quintel/documentation/docs/api/scenario-basics.md

 Setting your scenario to be read-only has two outcomes:

-1. The scenario becomes read-only and may no longer be changed by yourself or any other third-party.
+1. The scenario can no longer be changed by yourself or any other third-party.
 This prevents someone else from changing your scenario without your knowledge.

 2. It ensures that the scenario remains compatible with future versions of the ETM by also setting [`keep_compatible`](#forward-compatibility) to true.